teksi/wastewater/docs/en/user-guide/How-To/index.rst

 - _cover_label: shows the level / the levels of the cover/s.level of the wastewater structure
 - _bottom_label: shows the level / the levels of the wastewater_node(s).bottom_level of the wastewater structure
 - _input_label: shows the levels of the reachpoints connected as to_reachpoints to one of the wastewater_nodes of the wastewater_structure
-- _output_lebel: shows the levels of the reachpoints connected as from_reachpoints to one of the wastewater_nodes of the wastewater_structure
+- _output_label: shows the levels of the reachpoints connected as from_reachpoints to one of the wastewater_nodes of the wastewater_structure

 .. figure:: images/tww_labels.jpg